Skip to main content

 nano /etc/sysctl.conf

-Uncomment the following lines or add them if not shown in file:
+Uncomment the following lines or add them if they're not already in the file:

 net.ipv4.ip_forward=1 (for ipv4)